masatoshi-watanuki/method_annotation/README.md

 # MethodAnnotation

-MethodAnnotation You can define the Chuwake function method.
+MethodAnnotation You can define the annotation function method.
 Note translation function can also be added simply tagged to only cross-processing from applications.

 ## Installation